Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

         </card-default>
     </script>

 which may include any custom Knockout.js properties / observables bound to current grid instance.
-That allows to prodice interactive client-side forms without extra AJAX requests.
+That allows to produce interactive client-side forms without extra AJAX requests.

 See `club_app.views_ajax`_, `member_grid_custom_actions.htm`_ and `member-grid.js`_ for full example of 'edit_note' action